In-depth Analysis

 • Financing a marketing campaign

-Applying for an OnDeck business loan is fast and simple.
+Applying for a business loan is fast and simple.
 To start the process, you’ll need to fill out an online questionnaire.
 Completing the application takes less than 10 minutes and can be done either online or over the phone.

 As soon as you’ve provided all the necessary personal and financial information, the lender will review your application and let you know whether you’re eligible for the loan.
-If you prequalify, a financial advisor from OnDeck will reach out in less than 24 hours to help you choose the right loan option.
+OnDeck says you can check your loan options without affecting your credit score, and if approved, you can work with a loan advisor to choose the funding option that best fits your business.

 Should you decide to accept the offer, the advisor will walk you through the online checkout process.
 After that, the money will be wired into your business checking account within a day.